vanitoz/Reviews_Classification_System/README.md

 ## Overview
 Main goal of this project is to create a model that will be able to classify customers reviews using machine learning multi classification algorithms.
 Random Forest, XGBoost, LightGbm algorithms used to create baseline models.
 The final model was a XGBoost that used TfidfVectorizer for feature engineering.
-It produced an F1 of 0.8 and Accuracy of .
+It produced an F1 of 0.8 and Accuracy of 0.82.

 ## Business Problem

-   With the ever expanding world we are privy to using apps such as Yelp to discover new bars, restaurants, cafes and services, there is a sense of being overwhelmed by the sheer number of options.
-We use ratings and reviews to better get a better idea of a potential trip, but oftentimes the ratings that people leave are divorced from the depth of the reviews they post.
-For example someone might leave a 4 star rating, but their review belies a “true” rating closer to a 3.
-This is what my project hopes to develop, using Natural Language Processing, is projecting a ‘true’ rating, alongside the actual, that will better classify the quality of a store.
-Here I am fixing the disconnect between the reviews people write out, and the ratings they leave.
+The data that revolves around business increases everyday with more transactions and reviews.
+Since ratings and reviews are based on the subjective experiences of normal people there is often going to be a lot of nuance that a simple numerical rating will miss when people leave a review.
+It is very simple for a person to leave an average / good rating for a café, but when exploring the actual reviews we can have Natural Language Processing and Machine Learning Algorithms return a "true" result that uses the depth of their words to formulate how best a business should be classified.
+Here I have broken the customer feedback into 'Negative', 'Neutral', and 'Positive' after being put through my project, to better, and more immediately, reflect the way the reviewers can understand the business.

 ## Approach